jupyterlab/jupyterlab/galata/README.md

 - Switching back to the file
 - Closing the file

-Two files are tested a notebook with many code cells and another with many markdown cells.
+Two files are tested: a notebook with many code cells and another with many markdown cells.

-The tests are place in the subfolder [test/benchmark](./test/benchmark).
+The tests are located in the subfolder [test/benchmark](./test/benchmark).
 And they can be executed with the following command:

 ```bash